turnkeylinux/tracker/RST_DOC_STYLE.rst

 For example::

     * First item

     * Second item

       that continues on a second line

     * Third item

         * Use nested lists
-        * By indenting two spaces
+        * By indenting 4-7 spaces

     * Fourth item

 * First item

 * Second item

   that continues on a second line

 * Third item

     * Use nested lists
     * By indenting 4-7 spaces

 * Fourth item

 Linking